The Perfect Soil Type for Dracaena Marginata

-Dragon trees grow best in loose, well-draining soil with high nutrient content.
-They prefer a slightly acidic pH, from 6 to 7.
-The best soil mix for Dracaena marginata mimics the plant’s native environment, the volcanic soil of Madagascar.
-Incorporate loam for nutrients, peat or coco coir for acidity, and vermiculite or perlite to improve drainage.
+Dracaena marginata plants (aka Dragon trees) grow best in loose, well-draining soil with high nutrient content and slightly acidic pH from 6 to 7.
+The best soil mix mimics the plant’s native environment, the volcanic soil of Madagascar.
+I incorporate loam for nutrients, peat or coco coir for acidity, and vermiculite or perlite to improve drainage.
+Make sure you’re setting your Draacaena marginata up for success with the best soil mix.

 Why Soil Choice Matters